TrackerControl/auto-app-consent/README.md

 # App Consent (Alpha release, not for production)

 This repository shall help *app developers* implement consent in apps correctly.
 This helps compliance with the GDPR, CCPA and other legal regimes.
 The motivation for this project that [our research at Oxford](https://www.usenix.org/conference/soups2021/presentation/kollnig) found that less than 4% of Android apps implement any form of consent.
-It puts our previous compliance guide <https://gdpr4devs.com> into code.
+It puts our previous compliance guide from <https://gdpr4devs.com> into code.

 Specifically, this tool targets the following common compliance problems: